mesosphere/kubernetes/docs/getting-started-guides/mesos.md

  0:00:03    R    68.20 MB  0.75  106.57   none  root bda6e97f-7a61-11e4-8b8c-42010a863922
  0:00:03    R    68.20 MB  0.75  106.57   none  root b0e206f1-7a61-11e4-8b8c-42010a863922
 ```
+The number of Kubernetes pods listed earlier (from `bin/kubectl get pods`) should equal to the number active Mesos tasks listed the previous listing (`mesos ps`).

-Determine the internal IP address of the frontend [service portal][8]:
+Next, determine the internal IP address of the front end [service portal][8]:

 ```bash
 $ bin/kubectl get services